Nintendo Zone: DS Download Station

 The DS Download Station was an in-store demo service launched by Nintendo in early 2006.
 As the name states, these are stations that can be used to download game demos and trailers to a Nintendo DS.
-The download station consisted of a standard retail DS hidden inside a sealed box with a special DS Download Station cartridge inserted in it.
-The cartridge acts as a server for customers to download new game demos or videos.
-When Nintendo released a new demo cartridge to retailers, they simply load the cartridge into the DS locked in the sealed box.
+The download station consisted of a standard retail DS hidden inside a box with a special DS Download Station cartridge inserted into it.
+The cartridge acts as a server for customers to download new content.
+When Nintendo released a new demo cartridge to retailers, the cartridge could simply be inserted into the DS inside the box.

-A DS Download Station could distribute only one game at a time, but can send the demos to up to fifteen DS systems simultaneously.
-The games can be downloaded by navigating to DS Download Play on the Nintendo DS's main menu and browsing for a DS Download Station in range.
+A DS Download Station could distribute only one game at a time, but could send the demos to up to fifteen DS systems simultaneously.
+The games could be downloaded by navigating to DS Download Play on the Nintendo DS's main menu and browsing for a DS Download Station in range.
 Players could choose from a wide range of games that refreshed every quarter of the year.
 The first game demos released were Tetris DS, Brain Age: Train Your Brain in Minutes a Day!, Mario Kart DS and more.
-From there it would load a simple menu & loader application to facilitate loading the demo of the player's choice.
+From there, it would load a menu to facilitate loading the demo of the player's choice.
 The demos remain on the DS until the power is turned off.

 The US and European version of the DS Download Station are completely different from the Japanese version.
 The Japanese version uses three PCs, each connected to an Internet connection.
 The difference in design was due to most retail locations in the US at the time not having an available Internet connection, and therefore, a self-contained solution was necessary.

-There had been nineteen different volumes of DS Download Station, with each volume differing in content between North America, Europe, and Japan.
+There were nineteen volumes of DS Download Station, with each volume differing in content between North America, Europe, and Japan.

-The DS Download Station had long since been discontinued, with all the Display DS units being resold in the normal retail market.
+The DS Download Station has long since been discontinued, with all the Display DS units being resold in the normal retail market.